The Custody Trial

 An “evidentiary hearing” is a hearing where the judge makes a final decision about one part of the case.
 A “trial,” on the other hand, is a final hearing where the judge will decide all remaining issues and grant a final order.
 In custody cases, usually the terms "trial" and "evidentiary hearing" mean the same thing since they both typically revolve around deciding custody matters.

-At both a trial and an evidentiary hearing, both sides are expected to present witnesses and evidence to support each person’s view of the case.
+At both a trial and an evidentiary hearing, the judge hears from witnesses and considers evidence to make a decision.

 If your case is set for trial, you can learn about the procedures you will need to know by visiting the Trial page (the page is designed to give information about divorce trials, but the procedures and things you need to know are the same).